 Over the years that I’ve taught Modern Arnis, I have flipped back and forth between teaching the art through techniques and through flow drills.
 Lately, I have begun to emphasize flow drills more.
 Why?

 While teaching one step technique has its place, there are limitations to this method.
 The most severe limitation, in my opinion, is that the one step method does not develop the flow.
-If students constantly stop and reset for every repetition of a technique, they never really learn the flow.
+If students regularly stop and reset for every repetition of a technique, they never actually learn the flow.

-I have come around to the view that it is vitally important to teach students how to flow.
-From experience, I am increasingly finding it easier to teach my students Modern Arnis through flow drills instead of stand alone one step techniques.
+I have come around to the view that it is essential to teach students how to flow.
+From experience, I am increasingly finding it easier to teach my students Modern Arnis through flow drills instead of one step techniques.

 Don’t get me wrong; there is a place for one-step technique work.
 I will often use the one step technique as a precursor to the flow drills that I teach.
 See the below video on how I teach a flow drill.
 Every technique that I teach can be a stand alone technique.